 Colorectal cancer, often referred to as colon cancer, is the second most common cause of cancer death in the United States, yet it is one of the few cancers that is easily preventable.
 Ninety percent of patients with colon cancer will survive if it is found early enough.
 Screening is the best way to prevent colon cancer.

 At what age should screenings for colon cancer begin?

 The biggest change in colon cancer screenings is lowering the screening age from 50 to 45.
 Why?
 There has been a trend across the country of increased diagnosis of colon cancer at younger ages, such that 10-15% of all colon cancers are now found in 45-50 year-olds.
 Screenings may sometimes be started earlier if there is a family history.

-The most accurate method for diagnosing and evaluating colon and rectal processes is a colonoscopy.
-This endoscopic procedure should be performed in all patients age 45 and older as a screening tool.
-Colonoscopy should also be performed if you are experiencing symptoms of rectal bleeding, weight loss or a change in your bowel habits.
+The most accurate method for diagnosing and evaluating colon and rectal processes is a colonoscopy, which allows for both diagnosis and treatment of polyps.
+This screening test should also be performed if you are experiencing symptoms such as rectal bleeding, weight loss or a change in your bowel habits.

 Related conditions & treatments

 The UF Health Jacksonville cancer program is accredited by the Commission on Cancer, a quality program of the American College of Surgeons.